5.00/5 from 10 reviews

 • Khumbu Pasang Lhamu Rural Municipality and Sagarmatha National Park entrance fee.

-• Per Person 50 KG.
-Expedition equipment’s luggage or, barrels allowed for expedition till Base Camp.
+• Per Person 50 KG of expedition equipment’s luggage or barrels allowed for expedition till Base Camp.

-• Per Person 40 KG.
-Expedition equipment’s luggage or, barrels is allowed for returned to Kathmandu.
+• Per Person: 40 KG.
+Expedition equipment’s luggage or barrels are allowed to be returned to Kathmandu.

-• 2 Expedition Barrel or, Duffel bag for each member.
+• 2 expedition barrels or duffel bags for each member.

 • Visa extension fee.